kamleshcode/Email_Spam_Prediction/README.md

 # Email_Spam_Prediction

-To detect whether mail is spam or ham
+Email spam prediction involves using machine learning techniques to classify emails as either spam or not spam (ham).